samwoods1/pnsqc_demo_project/README.md

 # pnsqc_demo_project
-Ruby Selenium based UI automation project for PNSQC demo.
+Ruby Selenium based UI automation project for my PNSQC presentation 'Obtaining True UI Automation Speed' http://www.pnsqc.org/obtaining-true-ui-automation-speed/.

 This project is set up to demonstrate some UI automation strategies that I have found to be useful.
 It is built with Ruby on top of Selenium Webdriver.
 Everything under the framework directory is a